DiachenkoDanylo/E-commerce-shop/Readme.md

 ## Overview
 This is a backend application for an e-commerce store.
-The application supports functionality for handling users, products, categories, reviews, orders, wishlists, and images, enabling full CRUD operations and offering JWT-based authentication and authorization.
+The application supports functionality for handling users, products, categories, reviews, orders, wishlists, and imageDtos, enabling full CRUD operations and offering JWT-based authentication and authorization.

 ## Features
 - User Authentication & Authorization (JWT)
 - Product, Category, Order, Review, Wishlist Management
 - RESTful API for client interaction
-- Image handling service for product and category images
+- Image handling service for product and category imageDtos
 - Dockerized for ease of local deployment
 - Search and filtering capabilities
 - Order tracking and history